 Alex Soltin v.
 Annie/Allen Sway

-– This year’s case explores the division of legal responsibility when addressing a pervasive social problem, one that is familiar to most, if not all, high school students—bullying.
-The issue at the heart of the civil claim, to be tried by the participating students, is what level of responsibility do teachers bear in identifying and preventing bullying among students.
-This is a topic that is prevalent in the media and one that illustrates the challenging intersection between law and social policy.
+– This case explored the division of legal responsibility when addressing a pervasive social problem, one that is familiar to most, if not all, high school students: bullying.
+The issue at the heart of the civil claim was what level of responsibility do teachers bear in identifying and preventing bullying among students.
+This was a topic that was prevalent in the media and one that illustrated the challenging intersection between law and social policy.

 Commonwealth of Massachusetts v.
-Eddie/Addie Bernson – Inspired by the MBA’s celebration of its past, this year’s Mock Trial Committee has adapted and updated one of the most successful cases in the program’s history.
-First used in 1998, the case arises out of a fatal car accident at a dangerous intersection that was missing a stop sign.
-The defendant is accused of removing the stop sign from the intersection as part of a high school prank, and faces criminal charges for causing the accident and deaths.
-The case explores the far-reaching ramifications of seemingly innocuous behavior, serving as a reminder of the full extent of criminal responsibility.
+Eddie/Addie Bernson – Inspired by the MBA’s celebration of its past, the Mock Trial Committee adapted and updated one of the most successful cases in the program’s history.
+First used in 1998, the case arose out of a fatal car accident at a dangerous intersection that was missing a stop sign.
+The defendant was accused of removing the stop sign from the intersection as part of a high school prank, and faced criminal charges for causing the accident and deaths.
+The case explored the far-reaching ramifications of seemingly innocuous behavior, serving as a reminder of the full extent of criminal responsibility.

 National Rank: 11th

 Attorney Coach(es): Josh McGuire, David Weingarten

 Doris/Dennis J Zellus v Abigail/AbrahmJ.
 Clifford and Goldsmith, Neray & Sass LLC – The defendants were alleged to have violated the Uniform Securities Act, committed common law fraud, violated the Consumer Protection Act and breached their fiduciary duties to the plaintiff, all as a result of financial advice given to the plaintiff resulting in substantial monetary damages.